-Good Turn Week happens once a year and provides an opportunity to highlight the good work scouting does for our communities.
+Good Turn Week happens once a year and provides an opportunity to highlight the good work Scouting does for our communities.
 It also inspires others to make time for their own simple acts of kindness.
 Every year Scouts Canada challenges members to participate in Good Turn week by doing simple acts of kindness, or by applying to the Good Turn Week Community Project Challenge.